Native American Education

 Smak i’ya (Matt Warbus) has been teaching Lummi Language in Ferndale School District since 2001.
 Prior to Smak i’ya, Mr. John Bill brought Lummi Lanuage to Ferndale High School for eight years.
 Smak i’ya provides Xwlemi Chosen language and culture instruction for Ferndale High.
 Smak i’ya also provides culture and art enrichment to our after school clubs including teaching flute making.

-Janessa Strube teaches Lummi Language at both Horizon & Vista Middle School.
+Lummi Language is available at Horizon and Vista Middle School, as well as, Skyline and Eagleridge Elementary.
 We are proud to be one of a few Washington Schools that offers a native language course.

 We offer Oksale class to Ferndale High School.
 Oksale means “teacher” in Xwlemi Chosen (Lummi Language).
 The goal of this class is to introduce and explore Native American humanities and leadership.
 We participate in team-teaching to integrate different skills and knowledge to create a well-rounded learning experience.
 Community members are invited and encouraged to come into the classroom to share their talents in order to offer up engaging learning opportunities for the students.

 This class also includes learning through leadership which involves mentoring/tutoring younger students, as well as participating in community service learning opportunities.
 The mentoring program includes teambuilding activities with eighth grade students in order to build a connection and relationship, which will provide an ease of transition into their high school years.
 Students also work with elementary students in their classroom to act as an “oksale” by teaching them cultural lessons.
 Serving the community is important to our students, so we are always looking for opportunities to lend a hand to support those around us.